Creating a place where children can learn and flourish

 Barton Farm Academy will be a feeder primary for the Henry Beaufort School.
 We are already working closely with them to ensure that children have a seamless transition to their secondary school.
 Our partnership will mean that Kings Barton is truly a learning community, with lifelong learning opportunities from the early years right through to higher education.
 Find out more about the Henry Beaufort School here.

 The planning application for the building was approved in October 2015.
-Building work will start on site in spring 2019.
+Building work will started in March 2019.

-You can apply for a place in the Reception class for the start of the school year in September 2020 through the Hampshire County Council admissions process.
-This takes place between November and January in the year prior to entry.
+You can apply for a place in the Reception class for the start of the school year in September 2020 by completing our application form here not via the Hampshire portal.
+Admissions open on 1 November and close 15 January 2020 at midnight.
 For more information visit http://www3.hants.gov.uk/admissions.

 At other times of the year, you will need to apply directly to the Academy.
 Please contact us for more information.